 This is my latest piece,

-It is the third hooked rug I made..
+It is the first large hooked rug I made.

 Reflections on Glass

 "The Wharf" by Jackie S. Alcock wood 16"w x 48L x about 43"h

 This piece was a result of wondering about just how many war brides actually came to Newfoundland?